How do I use the birth control ring?

 Pick a date and always change your ring on that date.
 So if you put your first ring in on the 15th of the month, you always change your ring on the 15th of every month.
 (It’s ok that some months are longer than others.)

-Wear a ring for 5 weeks (35 days).
-On the 36th day, take out your old ring and put in a new ring.
-So if you put your ring in on a Monday, you will always change it every 5 weeks on Monday.
+Wear the ring for 3 weeks (21 days), 4 weeks (28 days), or 5 weeks (35 days).
+Then take out your old ring and put in a new ring.
+Change your ring on the same day of the week every time — so if you put your ring in on a Monday, change it every 3, 4, or 5 weeks on a Monday.

 You may have some bleeding or spotting when you use the ring to skip your period — that’s totally normal.
 If you skip your period week every month, the spotting should go away after several months.